davidmreed/davidmreed.github.io/about.md

 title: About
 ---

 I am a Senior Member of Technical Staff in Release Engineering at Salesforce.org.
 Opinions expressed on this site are my own.
-I'm 8x certified on the Salesforce platform; I specialize in Apex development, Python, and development lifecycle.
+I'm 9x certified on the Salesforce platform; I specialize in Apex development, Python, and development lifecycle.

+My outside interests include Ancient Greek, Plato, science fiction, curling, and officiating women's flat track roller derby.

 You can find me at